f5vmr/svxlinkbuilder/README.md

 <p>You can now proceed to the next step.</p>
 <p>There will be a further step to program the SA818 card, during the install process.</p>
 <h2>The Build</h2>
-<b>Do Not update/upgrade the system at this stage.
-SA818 card users ignore this of course, you have done it already.</b>
-<p>This script will install a dummy sound card for the use of Darkice and Icecast2.</p>
+<p>This script will also nstall a dummy sound card for the use of Darkice and Icecast2.</p>
 <p>Step 1: <b>sudo apt install -y git</b> as without this you cannot download from the GitHub.</p>

 <p>Step 2: <b>sudo git clone https://github.com/f5vmr/svxlinkbuilder.git</b> .</p>